Staff

 Julie Rosen (she/her) is the leader of WittKieffer’s Not-for-Profit Practice, bringing more than 30 years of experience working in healthcare and not-for-profit organizations and associations.
 Julie’s expertise in building effective boards and staff, developing and executing fundraising strategies, building organizations and brands through government, media, and community strategies, and developing business and programmatic solutions directly influences her dynamic approach to leadership engagement and recruitment.
 Her extensive knowledge of federal and state public health policy, issues, and players lends further credence to the expertise she brings to each engagement.

 Most recently, Julie served as executive director of the Schwartz Center for Compassionate Healthcare in Boston, a national not-for-profit organization advocating for enhancing the patient-clinician relationship.
 Prior to the Schwartz Center, Julie was assistant vice president for public and community affairs at Tufts Health Plan and executive director of the Conference of Boston Teaching Hospitals.
 She also served in leadership roles with the Massachusetts Hospital Association, Massachusetts Medical Society, and American Dental Hygienists’ Association.
+Julie currently serves as chair of the Hebrew Rehabilitation Hospital and is a member of the American Hospital Association Regional Policy Board.
+She has previously held board positions with the Schwartz Center, Vinfen, the Fishing Partnership Health Plan, and the Heller School Alumni Committee.

 Phil Shapiro